Ryuketsukami/utor/README.md

 # [important] make it so when we scale down the video/audio conference the buttons scales as well
 # [important] make it so we can have a @user call message system kind of thing
 # [important] make it so when you call a person, he may hear your call
+# [important] make it refresh and see when a new member joins
+# [very-important] make it so it refreshes when new channel is made and when someone joins, etc
+# [important] if you click leave button in a call, it should redirect you to general

 # I need to be able to block or ban people from certain servers/channels or the application altogether